Jaypeeeee6/finance-system/README_RBAC.md

    - If rejected → status becomes **Rejected by Finance**.
 4. Proof is provided (e.g., receipt/transfer slip):
    - Status progresses to **Proof Sent**, then to **Completed** after verification.
-   - If the submitted proof is rejected by Finance → status returns to **Proof Pending**.
-The requestor must re-submit proof; upon re-submission it moves to **Proof Sent** again.
+   - If the submitted proof is rejected by Finance → status becomes **Proof Rejected**.
+The requestor must re-submit proof; upon re-submission it moves to **Proof Sent** again, or back to **Proof Pending** if Finance requires a new proof submission.
 This loop repeats until Finance accepts the proof and advances the request to **Completed**.
 5. Recurring requests cycle as **Recurring** according to schedule; when all installments are marked as paid, the request status becomes **Completed**.

 ### Who Can Change Status